Preventing rooting of Android devices

-If you wish, nevertheless, to allow your users to install applications that don’t come from the Play Store, but still ensure that they pose no threat, distribute the policy Allow Installation of non-market apps.
-In this instance, make certain that the policy Ensure verify apps is also enabled.
+If you wish, nevertheless, to allow your users to install applications that don’t come from the Play Store, but still ensure that they pose no threat, distribute the policy Allow installation of apps from unknown sources.
+In this instance, make certain that the policy Enforce app scanning for malware is also enabled.
 All those apps will then be scanned for vulnerabilities.

 Locating missing devices

 Mishaps can occur at any time.
 If a user is missing a device, it could be misplaced, lost or have been stolen.
-With the Cortado management console, you can attempt to find it again.
+With the Cortado Administration Portal, you can attempt to find it again.
 Lock the device by activating lost mode, leave a message on the lock screen and try to relocate it.

 Preventing installation of untrusted certificates

 Installing an untrusted CA certificate creates an opportunity for a man-in-the-middle attack.
-You can use the Config credentials policy Config credentials. to prevent this.
+You can uncheck the Allow changes to security certificates policy. to prevent this.
 Remove the check mark from the checkbox and distribute the policy to your users.

 If you want to use self-signed certificates for apps in your organisation, create a certificate profile for distributing the certificates.